viown/coverdl/README.md

 Use `--max-upgrade-size` (in MBs) to prevent downloading cover art that exceed a certain size.

-Use the `--strict` flag to ensure only perfect comparisons will be upgraded.
+Use the `--strict` option to ensure only perfect comparisons will be upgraded.
 For example, if your cover art has an explicit advisory label in the cover art while the upgrade candidate doesn't, `--strict` will block the upgrade.

-### Replace non-square cover art

-Alongside the `--upgrade` option, `--replace-non-square` will replace the cover art for all albums which do not have a perfectly square (1:1) aspect ratio.
-Replacing non-square cover art will not take into account the similarity of both images.
+Use the `--replace-non-square` option to also upgrade cover arts that aren't perfectly square.
+This can be useful to replace cover art that have bad white lines on the edges or to replace images that aren't really cover art.

 ## Advanced